When You Know

 My son entered middle school with an IEP and two documented long-term medical diagnoses.
 His conditions had been recognized since he was two years old.
 They were part of his educational record, part of his support plan, part of what the school was required to understand about him.

 Shortly into his first year, the school wanted to discontinue his support services.
-He still had challenges.
-But resources were limited, and in their estimation, he was no longer struggling enough.
+He still had medical and academic challenges.
+However, resources were limited, and in their estimation, he was no longer struggling enough.
 I fought all year to keep them.

 When he was retested at the end of the year, the results showed areas of weakness.
-The school compiled all absences, tardies, and early dismissals dating back to kindergarten and attached them to the report.
-The final summary stated that his educational history reflected significant absences and that lack of instruction could not be ruled out as a reason for his weaknesses.
+The school psychologist compiled all absences, tardies, and early dismissals dating back to kindergarten and attached them to the report.
+To my surprise the final summary stated that his educational history reflected significant absences and that lack of instruction could not be ruled out as a reason for his weaknesses.

 His plan transitioned from an IEP to a 504, with the medical documentation still in place.
 I made it very clear and firm that the reasoning in their summary was inappropriate and should never have been documented in a report that way.
 I requested another meeting to discuss things further.

-I knew something wasn't right.
-I just didn't know the how far a system would go to try to silence me.
+I knew something wasn’t right.
+I just didn’t know the lengths a system would go to try to silence me.

 It started before Halloween 2022.